Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 ## Insight
-- Kimia Farma’s revenue has remained stable over the past four years without significant growth.
+- Kimia Farma sales has remained stable over the past four years without significant growth.
 During the period 2021–2023, February consistently recorded lower profit compared to other months, although the decline was relatively small.
 Although not significant, the consistent decline each February still indicates a potential loss of annual growth opportunities.
 - West Java is Kimia Farma’s core market with 48.5 thousand transactions, net sales of Rp23.2 billion, and net profit of Rp6.6 billion, supported by a network of 510 branches.
 The success in West Java demonstrates the significant potential of regions with an extensive branch network.
 - Psycholeptic, hypnotic, and sedative products recorded high demand of 32,744 thousand units across eight product types.
 This indicates a growing consumer need related to anxiety and sleep, prompting the company to ensure adequate stock availability and optimize distribution strategies to meet the demand.
 - Kimia Farma has successfully created positive experiences in several branches with a rating of 5, but there are branches where the transaction process was rated less satisfactory with a rating of 3.
 This difference in customer experience across branches may reduce overall customer satisfaction and hinder long-term loyalty.